BryceBeagle/strawberry/oo_query.rst

         books: List['Book'] = strawberry.field(resolver=...)
         authors: List['Author'] = strawberry.field(resolver=...)

-A string-based query to retrieve information about all books and their others would be:
+A string-based query to retrieve information about all books and their authors would be:

 .. code-block:: graphql